Rajchal/sxc-network-community-backend/README.md

 # SXC Network Community Backend

-This is the backend service for the SXC Network Community platform.
+This is the backend service for the SXC Network Community platform, built with Django.
 It provides APIs and services to support community features such as user management, posts, comments, and more.

 ## Features